Royal funeral offers chance for William, Harry to reconcile

 Many observers believe that Philip's funeral will provide an ideal opportunity for “The Firm” to show a united front to the world and for the royal brothers to smooth over tensions.
 Philip, who had been married to Queen Elizabeth II for more than seven decades, died last week at 99.

-“I hope very much that it is possible to mend any rifts that may exist,” he added.

-But Angela Levin, Harry’s biographer, said it would be inappropriate for the royals to talk about their personal issues in the run-up to the funeral.
-It would take time to heal the hurt after the Winfrey interview — and that won’t happen if Harry rushes back to the U.S. afterward, she added.
+But Angela Levin, Harry’s biographer, said it would be inappropriate for the royals to talk about their personal issues in the run-up to the funeral, and there may not be time afterward if Harry rushes back to the U.S.

 “I absolutely think it would be wrong to be all about themselves before the funeral.
 And I think that it’s wrong to imagine that they’re going to pour out their hearts and give each other a hug, when so much has happened in the year and William has had to take on so much more responsibility,” she told the AP.